raybogman/raybogman.github.io/_posts/2020-01-07-magento-pwa-studio-lighthouse-server.md

 {% endhighlight %}

 Notice some tweak options in the config if you need to run it to "temporary public storage".
 The echo "Notice - no test specified" row is to skip the <code>npm test</code> command and automatically run the Lighthouse CI command.
+We will not use Travis CI for any Magento PWA Studio additional test.
+This could be a part of the "Advanced" version.

 ### 3. Create lighthouserc.yml with the following config